Bitnob-Community/bitnob_flutter_sdk/README.md

 ```
 Note: successUrl keep blank.
 ```
-## How to get "publicKey" to use bitnob-react-native?
+## How to get "publicKey" to use bitnob SDK?

 - Please [`Sign up`](https://app.bitnob.co/accounts/signup) here, Then follow this [`link`](https://docs.bitnob.com/docs/api-keys) to get publicKey.